 Analytical synthesis of planar linkages for function, path and motion generation.
 Dynamic analysis of joint forces in planar mechanisms.
 Synthesis of rigid and compliant cam and follower systems.
-Prerequisite: Graduate standing in mechanical engineering or consent of instructor
+Prerequisite: Graduate standing or consent of instructor

 MAE 5473 SYSTEM DYNAMICS AND CONTROL 3-0-3